 A virtual office is a workspace solution, including a physical mailing address, that you can rent to help make your startup or small business appear larger and more established.
 It also offers additional features, such as a local phone number, receptionist, or physical office space and/or meeting and conference rooms that you can rent by the hour and use to create a positive impression on your clients.

 In this guide, we will discuss the benefits of a virtual office space, what features to look for in one, and how it compares to other office space solutions for small businesses.
-Servcorp, the sponsor of this article, is one of the leaders in the field.
-You can learn more about Servcorp, their locations, and the features they offer below.

 What is a Virtual Office?